cognitedata/opcua-extractor-net/README.md

 See the [example configuration](config/config.example.yml) for a config template.

 ### Using Docker
-Simply download and run the latest build from [here](https://console.cloud.google.com/gcr/images/cognitedata/EU/opcua-extractor-net?gcrImageListsize=30).
+Simply download and run the latest build from [here](https://console.cloud.google.com/gcr/images/cognite-registry/EU/opcua-extractor-net?gcrImageListsize=30).

-There are docker images of each release at: eu.gcr.io/cognitedata/opcua-extractor-net and eu.gcr.io/cognite-registry/opcua-extractor-net.
+There are docker images of each release at eu.gcr.io/cognite-registry/opcua-extractor-net.

 Config, both opcua config `opc.ua.extractor.Config.xml` and `config.yml` are located in a volume /config and certificates are located in subfolders of the volume /certificates.
 Example:

-`docker run -v "$(pwd)/config:/config" -v "$(pwd)/certificates:/certificates eu.gcr.io/cognitedata/opcua-extractor-net:tag`
+`docker run -v "$(pwd)/config:/config" -v "$(pwd)/certificates:/certificates eu.gcr.io/cognite-registry/opcua-extractor-net:tag`

 which would run the build tagged with `tag` using config stored in `current_dir/config`.